Katsuvest/Data-Scientist/README.md

-# Certifications - Data Scientist
+# Qualifications as a Data Scientist

 In my pursuit of the `Data Scientist` professional path, I have cultivated a comprehensive skill set spanning **[Python](https://github.com/Katsuvest/Python)** and **[R_Programming](https://github.com/Katsuvest/R_Programming)** programming languages.
 Beginning with foundational principles, I have refined my proficiency in `manipulating` and `analyzing data` with a focus on versatility.
 I excel in executing intricate queries, inputting, and modifying data within relational databases.
 My practical experience extends to leveraging Python for `data importation`, `cleaning`, and `code optimization`, coupled with the implementation of tests to `validate analytical outputs`.